chenxiaolong/avbroot/README.extra.md

 avbroot lp unpack -i <input LP image> [-i <input LP image>]...
 ```

-This subcommand unpacks the LP metadata to `lp.toml` and the partition images to the `lp_images` directory.
+This subcommand unpacks the LP metadata to `lp.toml` and the partition images to the `lp_images` directory (for normal images).

 If there are multiple images, they must be specified in order.
 If the order is not known, run `avbroot lp info` on each of the images.
 The one that successfully parses is the first image and the `block_devices` field in the output specifies the full ordering.

 An LP image can have multiple slots.
 If the LP image originated from a factory image or OTA, all slots are likely identical.
 If the LP image was dumped from a real device that installed OTA updates in the past, the slots may differ.
 If the slots are not identical, then the `--slot` option is required to specify which slot to unpack.

-When unpacking an empty image, files are still created in the `lp_images` directory.
-These files are sparse files that don't contain any actual data, but do have the correct file size.
-They are necessary when packing a new LP image so that avbroot can determine the size of each partition.

 ### Packing an LP image